Help! My Website has gone?

 Going offshore

-Sites such as Fiverr, Freelancer or Upwork may have cheap offerings but sometimes the end cost is far greater than imagined.
-What you thought and what you receive can be very different and you may not have the ownership you were led to believe.
+Sites like Fiverr, Freelancer, or Upwork may offer cheap offerings, but sometimes, the cost is far greater than imagined.
+What you think and what you receive can be very different, and you may not have the ownership you were led to believe.

-Going offshore can bring many challenges such as contracts or service agreements being difficult to enforce when you are buying from a nameless person with nothing more than a PayPal account.
+Going offshore can bring many challenges, such as contracts or service agreements being difficult to enforce when buying from a nameless person with nothing more than a PayPal account.

-Just as you can pay for work that you never receive or is it so poor you can’t use it.
+You can pay for work you never receive or that is so poor that you can’t use it.

-I outsourced some content creation 2 years ago and by having my details on a contract they were able to use it for identity theft and I lost $2000.
-I spoke to Paypal and my bank but they said there was nothing they could do
+I outsourced some content creation 2 years ago, and by having my details on a contract, they used it for identity theft, and I lost $2000.
+I spoke to Paypal and my bank, but they said there was nothing they could do

 Australian Web Development